tomverbeure/spdif_pmod/README.md

 ![S/PDIF Populatd PCB](spdif_populated_pcb.jpg)

+(I handsoldered it and it looks terrible, but it works...)

 ![S/PDIF System](spdif_system.jpg)

-In additional to an S/PDIF output, the board also has 4 GPIOs.
-I've given the pins the names of an I2S interface, but since they go straight to the PMOD pins, you can use them for anything.
+It has an S/PDIF optical output (TOSLINK) and 4 GPIOs.
+I've given the GPIO pins the names of an I2S interface, but since they go straight to the PMOD connector, you can use them for anything.

 The total cost is around ~$30: